Code of Conduct

 Code of Conduct of the Responsible Business Alliance (RBA)

-Because ASML is committed to upholding human rights standards and guidelines we make sure that within our value chain the human rights are:
+We also make sure that within our value chain human rights are:

 Respected: As a company we aim to avoid any human rights violations in operations in which we have direct or indirect involvement .

-Protected: We frequently assess actual and potential human rights risks in our own operations and in our supply chain.
+Protected: We frequently assess actual and potential human rights risks, both in our own operations and in our supply chain.
 We educate employees about the importance of human rights and cooperate with the international community and our business partners in preventing human rights violations.

-Remediated: We ensure that any (potential) human rights violations within our value chain can be reported to ASML through a grievance mechanism (our Speak Up policy) and that such incidents are addressed with the appropriate level of priority.
+Remediated: We ensure that any (potential) human rights violations within our value chain can be reported to ASML (through our Speak Up & Non-retaliation Policy) and that all reported incidents are addressed.

 California Supply Chains Act and UK Modern Slavery Act Disclosure